-One of the biggest challenges for CPG companies is also, surprisingly, a positive risk (more on what that means, here) for the industry as a whole.
+One of the biggest challenges in the CPG industry is also, surprisingly, a positive risk (more on what that means, here) for the industry as a whole.
 As consumer habits change, it forces organizations to regroup and come up with new ways to be innovative and efficient.

 How do consumers learn about brands or decide what brands to purchase from?
 Some consumers may choose a brand because of brand loyalty, which we’ll discuss in more detail later on.
 But how can brands win over new customers?
 As consumer habits change when it comes to the types of products they purchase, so do the ways they learn about new brands and products.

 One way that technology has impacted how consumers shop is the rise of voice search and voice assistants.
-This is a huge space for CPG companies to explore.
+This is a huge space to explore in the CPG industry.
 According to Performic’s Intent Lab, household items are some of the most likely to be bought using some variation of voice AI.
-Even if consumers don’t ultimately end up making a purchase, 17% of shoppers use voice assistants to get product information and 12% use this technology for brand comparisons.
+Even if consumers don’t ultimately end up making a purchase, 17% of shoppers use voice assistants to get product information, and 12% use this technology for brand comparisons.
 Similar findings were reached in a 2018 study conducted by Voicebot that found that 20% of U.S. adults used voice search in some part of their buying journey.

 There are many competitors that CPG companies need to consider.
-Not only are traditional retailers expanding into the CPG space themselves by creating their own private labels, but we also are seeing a deluge of direct-to-consumer CPG startups that are paving the way for new and innovative products in the industry.
+Not only are traditional retailers expanding into the CPG industry itself by creating their own private labels, but we also are seeing a deluge of direct-to-consumer CPG startups that are paving the way for new and innovative products in the industry.

 Some things are out of a company’s control, especially the weather.
 As climate change concerns continue to increase, so do the risks of the effects of climate change.
 By not adapting current risk management and security programs, CPG companies are putting profitability in jeopardy.
 Any one major climate event could interrupt the company’s activity and slow down the supply chain, preventing products from reaching the end consumer.

-A brand’s reputation is one of its’ most valuable assets.
-A tarnished reputation could result in financial growth and revenue of the business.
-Losing customer trust and their business has huge implications to businesses.
+A brand’s reputation is one of its most valuable assets.
+A tarnished reputation could result in financial growth and revenue for the business.
+Losing customer trust and their business has huge implications for businesses.
 It’s why many customer service teams pay such close attention to the Net Promoter Score and work hard to build and retain brand loyalty.